 You’re studying Information Systems and Management in the School of Business.
 What are you learning and what do you hope to do with this knowledge after graduation?

 Information Systems is essentially learning how to store data and make it accessible.
 I’m learning how to act as a liaison between the managers of a company and the technical experts and developers.
 In my management courses, I’m learning about managing organizations’ structure.
-Since I’m graduating with a BA in Business Administration, I also get to learn the fundamentals of accounting, finance, and operations management.
+Since I’m graduating with a BA in Business Administration, I also get to learn the fundamentals of accounting (contact the Accounting services Toronto for any help or resolving any issues), finance, and operations management.
 I chose Information Systems because I think technology and data are a growing topic of importance, especially for employers.
 I’m hoping that these skills will give me more leverage to choose where I want to go.
 I’m looking at a company called Micron right now.
 They’re one of only four companies that make memory for computers.

 Despite not majoring in French, you chose to live at the French House.
 Why?